Extremal density for subdivisions with length or sparsity constraints: Main lemmas and overviews

 \subsection{Proof of Theorem \ref{main1}}

-Note that by Corollary \ref{expander}, $G$ contains a bipartite subgraph with expansion properties.
+Note that by Corollary \ref{expander}, $G$ contains a bipartite sublinear expander as a subgraph.
 We divide the proof of Theorem \ref{main1} into two cases depending on whether the bipartite subgraph is dense or sparse.
 The sparse case (see Lemma \ref{sparse}) follows from a recent result of Wang \cite{wang} on balanced clique subdivisions.
-The dense case is the most involved and the bulk of the work is to handle dense expanders (see Lemma \ref{dense}).
+The dense case is the most involved task and the bulk of the work is to handle dense expanders (see Lemma \ref{dense}).
 Throughout the proof we always assume $H$ is a graph without isolated vertices.

 \begin{lemma} Suppose $\frac{1}{n}, \frac{1}{d}\ll\frac{1}{C}\ll \varepsilon_1,\varepsilon_2<\frac{1}{5}$ and $s, q\in \mathbb{N}$ satisfy $s\geq 1600$, $\log^s n \leq d \leq n$ and $q\leq \frac{d}{C}$.
 If $H$ is a graph with $q$ edges and $G$ is an $n$-vertex bipartite $(\varepsilon_1,\varepsilon_2d)$-expander with $\delta(G)\geq d$, then $G$ contains a $TH^{(\ell)}$ for some $\ell\in \mathbb{N}$. \end{lemma} \begin{lemma}[\cite{wang}] Suppose $\frac{1}{n}, \frac{1}{d}, c \ll \varepsilon_1,\varepsilon_2<\frac{1}{5}$ and $s\in \mathbb{N}$ satisfies $s\geq 20$ and $\log^s n> d$.
 If $G$ is an $n$-vertex $TK_{\frac{d}{2}}^{(2)}$-free bipartite $(\varepsilon_1,\varepsilon_2d)$-expander with $\delta(G)\geq d$, then $G$ contains a $TK_{cd}^{(\ell)}$ for some $\ell\in \mathbb{N}$. \end{lemma}